christy-koo/Airbnb-New-York/README.md

 # Airbnb-New-York
-A simple analysis of Airbnb trends in New York
+A simple data exploration project on Airbnb New York